 - Breaking it out by market, the SFR REITs grew the most in Columbia (+20%), Salt Lake City and Dallas (+10%), Raleigh (+8%), Jacksonville (+6%), and Seattle, Phoenix, and Charleston (+5% each).

-- We also summarize each company’s earnings call and learned the SFR REITs are growing their portfolio through acquisitions, Build-for-Rent communities, and also purchasing scattered homes from builders.
+- We also summarize each company’s earnings call and learned the SFR REITs are growing their portfolio through acquisitions, Build-to-Rent communities, and also purchasing scattered homes from builders.

 All of the above presents opportunities for savvy investors all over the country.
-The single-family rental (SFR) and Build-for-Rent (BFR) sectors continue evolving and so will our research.
+The single-family rental (SFR) and Build-to-Rent (BTR) sectors continue evolving and so will our research.
 For more information, please reach out to Danielle Nguyen or fill out this form.